MyEtherWallet/knowledge-base/source/_posts/en/transactions/how-to-send-a-transaction.md

 **Step 4.** Click ‘Send Transaction’ and confirm the transaction on the next screen.

--   If you’re using MEWconnect or a hardware wallet, be sure to confirm the transaction on your device as well.
+-   If you’re using the MEW wallet app or a hardware wallet, be sure to confirm the transaction on your device as well.

 **Step 5.** Your transaction has been posted!
 Copy your transaction hash, for your records.